 My background as a trained nurse, as a lecturer and as a counselling trainer and supervisor informs my counselling approach and practice.
 I work with clients holistically, as your emotional and physical health is interdependent, and the counselling relationship can be a place for you to explore your problems and how you respond to these emotionally.
 In doing so, you may gain a better understanding of your experiences, so as to manage your feelings differently and build your resilience and sense of self-worth.
 I offer both short and long term counselling and adhere to the BACP Ethical Framework to ensure that your best interests are at the heart of all that we do together.
 I can’t promise to solve your problems, but I can help you to see them from a different perspective and feel relief from your troubling issues, by finding your own ways to work through, accept and live with what is causing you your current distress.

 Postgraduate Diploma in Contemporary Therapeutic Counselling 2010

-MA in Contemporary Therapeutic Counselling 2010
+MA in Contemporary Therapeutic Counselling 2011

 The wide range of professional experiences, knowledge and skills which I have acquired enhances my ability to work with clients' diverse needs and to relate to the issues that they bring.
-I have regular supervision to support my work and use this, along with CPD, to maintain and develop my counselling practice.
+I have regular supervision to support my work and use this, along with continuing training, to maintain and develop my counselling practice.

 Areas of counselling I deal with

-£50 per session.
+Individual face to face counselling: £50 per session.